Our Privacy Statement

 - We are committed to safeguarding your privacy online

 - We only use your personal information to help us service your request, and to provide you with the product or service you have requested

 - We do not sell, rent or exchange your personal information with any third party for commercial reasons

-- We may share selected information to agencies and contractors working on behalf of us as part of normal business operations (e.g. to help with a hosting issue, or to perform web design, development or support activities)
+- We may share selected information with agencies and contractors working on our behalf as part of normal business operations (e.g. to help with a hosting issue, or to perform web design, development or support activities)

 - If you wish to correct any inaccurate information contact us to let us know